Tuesday, 24 February 2026

 US Secretary of State Marco Rubio addressed the Munich Security Conference, held from February 13 to 15, 2026.
 In his address, he spoke of Europe's common Christian heritage and how it gave rise to the Americas.
 He pointed to a common bond and a common destiny.

-In contrast, our PM Mark Carney, derisively labelled the Robio speech as promoting “Christian Nationalism”.
-In an effort to speak for all Canadians, Carney claimed that Canada does not have Christian Nationalism.
-He said Canada has “Civic Nationalism.”
-What is this Canadian fiction that our PM has promoted?
+In contrast, our PM Mark Carney derisively labelled the Robio speech as promoting "Christian Nationalism".
+Carney claimed that Canada does not have Christian Nationalism but rather "Civic Nationalism."
+What is this Canadian fiction that our PM promotes?
 Mark Carney does not know our Christian history and our essence as a people.
 In fact, we have a great Christian Heritage.
-That is why we should know our Canadian Christian history, political origins, and cultural foundations.
+We should know our Canadian history, political origins, and cultural foundations.
+The Christian ethic is the ancient struggle for responsibility, accountability, justice, freedom, and neighbourliness, as every soul is equal before a loving and just God.
+Love the Lord your God with all your heart, soul, and mind, and love others as much as you love yourself.
+Matt 22:37-39.

 (Rubio) “Under President Trump, the United States will once again take on the task of renewal and restoration… And while we are prepared, if necessary, to do this alone, it is our preference, and it is our hope to do this together with you, our friends here in Europe," said Secretary of State Marco Rubio as he delivered remarks at the Munich Security Conference in Germany.
 Rubio's remarks focused on a shared heritage of the transatlantic relationship with Europe, reforming the United Nations, European defence, mass migration, and securing supply chains.
 He also touched on the need for a relationship with China and negotiations to resolve the Russia-Ukraine War.
 His remarks were similar to those given by Vice President JD Vance a year earlier, as both stressed the importance of not losing a shared culture to mass migration.
 This implies the benefits of Christian heritage and its positive values.

-Mark Carney deliberately chose to deliver his rejection of Christian nationalism to a Montreal audience, declaring that Canada is built on “civic nationalism,” not Christian values.
-He downplayed our deep Christian heritage in favour of vague “inclusivity” and shared cold winters.
-But he avoided the very first words of our Charter of Rights and Freedoms: “Whereas Canada is founded upon principles that recognize the supremacy of God and the rule of law.”
+Mark Carney deliberately chose to deliver his rejection of Christian nationalism to a Montreal audience, declaring that Canada is built on "civic nationalism," not Christian values.
+He downplayed our deep Christian heritage in favour of vague "inclusivity" and shared cold winters.
+But he avoided the very first words of our Charter of Rights and Freedoms that recognizes the supremacy of God.

-Canadian society wasn’t built on multiculturalism.
+Canadian society wasn't built on multiculturalism.
 It was forged by faithful Christian settlers who carried the supremacy of God into our laws, our motto, and our very identity.
 The freedoms and rights which flow from Christianity were foundational for the acceptance of waves of immigration, while with compassion, they tried to consider aboriginal peoples.
-To respond to “the French fact” and Quebec separatist sentiment, Pierre Trudeau introduced “multiculturalism” to mollify.
+To respond to "the French fact" and Quebec separatist sentiment, Prime Minister Pierre Trudeau introduced "multiculturalism" in 1971.

 Carney's "civic nationalism" is a hollowing out of the soul of the nation that has kept us strong.
 Carney emphasized the importance of protecting our rights and our system of respecting all the people who live here.
 Speaking at the unveiling of Canada's Defence Industrial Strategy, Prime Minister Mark Carney addressed the characterization by some in the Trump Administration of "Christian nationalism," and he made it clear that Canada is not of that nature.